 List A of Annex VIII of the Convention describes wastes that are “characterized as hazardous under article 1, paragraph 1 (a), of this Convention.”
 However, “[d]esignation of a waste on Annex VIII does not preclude, in a particular case, the use of Annex III [List of hazardous characteristics] to demonstrate that a waste is not hazardous” (Annex I, paragraph (b)).
 List A of Annex VIII includes a number of wastes or waste categories that have the potential to contain or be contaminated with HCBD, including:

-(a) A1180: Waste electrical and electronic assemblies or scrap containing components such as accumulators and other batteries included on list A, mercury-switches, glass from cathode-ray tubes and other activated glass and PCB-capacitors, or contaminated with Annex I constituents (e.g. cadmium, mercury, lead, polychlorinated biphenyl) to an extent that they possess any of the characteristics contained in Annex III (note the related entry on list B B1110);

-(b) A3040: Waste thermal (heat transfer) fluids;

-(c) A3160: Waste halogenated or unhalogenated non-aqueous distillation residues arising from organic solvent recovery operations;

-(d) A3170: Wastes arising from the production of aliphatic halogenated hydrocarbons (such as chloromethane, dichloro-ethane, vinyl chloride, vinylidene chloride, allyl chloride and epichlorhydrin);

-(e) A4030: Wastes from the production, formulation and use of biocides and phytopharmaceuticals, including waste pesticides and herbicides which are off-specification, outdated or unfit for their originally intended use;

-(f) A4060: Waste oils/water, hydrocarbons/water mixtures, emulsions;

-(g) A4100: Wastes from industrial pollution control devices for cleaning of industrial off-gases but excluding such wastes specified on list B;

-(h) A4130: Waste packages and containers containing Annex I substances in concentrations sufficient to exhibit Annex III hazard characteristics;
+(a) A4130: Waste packages and containers containing Annex I substances in concentrations sufficient to exhibit Annex III hazard characteristics;

-(i) A4140: Waste consisting of or containing of specification or outdated chemicals corresponding to Annex I categories and exhibiting Annex III hazard characteristics;
+(b) A4140: Waste consisting of or containing of specification or outdated chemicals corresponding to Annex I categories and exhibiting Annex III hazard characteristics;

-(j) A4160: Spent activated carbon not included on list B (note the related entry on list B B2060).
+(c) A4160: Spent activated carbon not included on list B (note the related entry on list B B2060).

 List B of Annex IX lists wastes that will not be wastes covered by Article 1, paragraph 1 (a), unless they contain Annex I material to an extent causing them to exhibit an Annex III characteristic.
 List B of Annex IX includes a number of wastes or waste categories that have the potential to contain or be contaminated with HCBD, including:

-B1040: Scrap assemblies from electrical power generation not contaminated with lubricating oil, PCB or PCT to an extent to render them hazardous;

-B1110: Electrical and electronic assemblies;

 B2060: Spent activated carbon not containing any Annex I constituents to the extent they exhibit Annex III characteristics;

-B3040: Rubber wastes The following materials, provided they are not mixed with other wastes:

-Waste and scrap of hard rubber (e.g., ebonite);

-Other rubber wastes (excluding such wastes specified elsewhere).

 For further information, see section II.A of the General technical guidelines.

 B. Stockholm Convention

-The present guidelines cover intentionally-produced HCBD, whose production and use are to be eliminated in accordance with Article 3 and part I of Annex A to the Stockholm Convention.
+The present guidelines cover intentionally produced HCBD, whose production and use are to be eliminated in accordance with Article 3 and part I of Annex A to the Stockholm Convention.

 For further information, see section II.B of the General technical guidelines.